ayushi-tyagi080/Blog-TechTales/README.md

 Express.js: A minimal and flexible Node.js web application framework.
 Handlebars: A popular templating engine that simplifies HTML markup.
 Pug: A high-performance template engine that allows for simpler and cleaner code structure.
-HTML: For structuring and styling the front end of the application.
+HTML: For structuring and styling the front end of the applications.